Rapid funding of novel and unconventional ideas

-The aim of Spark is to fund the rapid testing or development of new scientific approaches, methods, theories, standards, ideas for application, etc. It is designed for projects that show unconventional thinking and introduce a unique approach.
-The focus is on promising ideas of high originality, with minimal reliance on preliminary data.
-Taking risks is very welcome, but not a requirement in itself.
+The aim of Spark is to fund the rapid testing or development of novel and unconventional scientific approaches, methods, theories, standards and ideas, etc. It is designed for projects that show unconventional thinking and introduce a unique approach.
+The focus is on promising ideas of high originality for which preliminary data are not necessarily available (high-risk research).
+Hence, negative results will also be regarded as knowledge gained.
 The focus is on projects or ideas that are unlikely to be funded under other funding schemes.

 - Duration: six months to one year.